RYANDEXT/Employee-Attrition-Prediction/README.md

 # Employee-Attrition-Prediction (Model Selection)
-Predict the employee will not or not, using a variety of classification
+Predict the employee will leave or not, using a variety of classification

 ## Setup environment